openml/openml-r/doc/knitted/6-Browse-the-database.md

 ```

-If you want to retrieve not only the basic data quaities but also meta learning features, please use the argument 'set':
+If you want to retrieve not only the basic data qualities but also meta learning features, please use the argument 'set':

 ```r